-Sites like FluentU prepare videos for language learners by adding transcriptions, translations and other information.
-You can have your students translate a video themselves.
+Some content will include subtitles and translations, but you can also have your students translate a video themselves.
 The translation activity will intensify their understanding.

 For this lesson, both you and your students need some basic skills in using presentation software like PowerPoint or Google Slides.
 Essentially, you pick a German video on YouTube video and divide it into pieces for each of your students or student groups to translate.
 The video should be fun to watch and the German language use should be a challenge for your class.

 YouTube videos can easily be embedded in a presentation slide in PowerPoint or Google Slides.
 You can select part of a video by tweaking the YouTube video link.
 Create one presentation file with the whole video in it, and a series of numbered files that contain different snippets.
 For the snippet, use as many slides as your students will need to add the translations.
 Add two text boxes to each slide: One for the translation and one for notes.